Select Page

 Conclusion

-Sachsenhausen Concentration Camp is a reminder of the darkest period in human history.
-It stands as a symbol of the unimaginable suffering endured by countless innocent individuals during the Holocaust.
+Sachsenhausen Concentration Camp is a symbol of one of the worst episodes in human history.
+It represents a horrible price paid by millions of innocent people during the holocaust.

 0 Comments